JahodaPaul/FIT_CTU/Recipe_Manager/README.md

 ```
 make install
 ```
-which will hopefully install all necessary libraries
+which downloads files into lib folder and hopefully installs all necessary libraries.

 If make install does not do the work, you need to download and install <br/>